crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 ![Snowball Fight error](./img/misc/snowball_fight_error.png)

-The error screen when you lose a [Snowball Fight](./hints/h11.md) game displays a QR code which leads to the [CounterHack website](https://www.counterhack.com) and the error code `501_PEBKAC_ERR_4EVA`, which basically translates to [Problem Exists Between Keyboard and Chair](https://www.urbandictionary.com/define.php?term=pebkac), Error, and Forever.
+The error screen when you lose a [Snowball Fight](./hints/h11.md) game displays a QR code which leads to the [CounterHack website](https://www.counterhack.com) and the error code `501_PEBKAC_ERR_4EVA`, which translates to [Problem Exists Between Keyboard and Chair](https://www.urbandictionary.com/define.php?term=pebkac), Error, and Forever.
 In other words, user error.
 Pretty sure that if you contact the support elf and pass them the error code, they'd laugh at you. :smile:

 ## WebSocket Codes